leekurg/PopupKit/README.md

 - **Cover**: analogue of the system `.sheet` presentation style with several enhancements:
   - Customizable transition, appearance animations, and background.
-  - Configurable height (system .sheet supports this only in iOS 16+).
+  - Configurable height (system `.sheet` supports this only since iOS 16).
   - The cover's anchor point can be placed on any screen edge, not just the bottom.
-  - Flexible modality: allows you to block user interaction with content beneath the cover or with the cover itself.
+  - Flexible modality: allows you to block user interaction with content beneath the cover or with the cover itself(not working in iOS 18).

-- **Fullscreen**: analogue of the system `.fullscreenCover` presentation style, but with enhanced customizability:
+- **Fullscreen**: analogue of the system `.fullscreenCover` presentation style, but with enhanced customizability of:
-  - Configurable transition and appearance animations.
+  - Transition and appearance animations
-  - Customizable background.
+  - Background
-  - Optional *scroll-down-to-dismiss* gesture for dismissing the current fullscreen view.
+  - Optional *scroll-down-to-dismiss* gesture for dismissing the current fullscreen view

 - **Confirm**: analogue of the system `.confirmationDialog` with several features.
+Customize:
-  - Customizable transition, appearance animations, and visual style.
+  - Transition, appearance animations, and visual style
-  - Customizable header.
+  - Header content
-  - Customizable actions appearence(color, font, image)
-  - Haptic support
+  - Actions appearence
+  - Confirm supports haptic feedback

-- **Popup**: popup modal window with ability to be stacked and customized.
+- **Popup**: popup modal window with ability to be stacked and customize parameters:
+  - Transition, appearance animations, and visual style
+  - Content
+  - Popups are stackable

+- **Alert**: modal window similar to system `.alert`.
+You can customize:
-  - Customizable transition, appearance animations, and visual style.
+  - Transition, appearance animations, and visual style
-  - Customizable content.
+  - Header content
-  - Built-in style to mimic system alerts with customizable header, actions and more.
-  - Haptic support
+  - Actions appearance
+  - Alerts are stackable

 ## Usage
 Although in `SwiftUI` it's possible to display views above your app's view hierarchy, system sheets and fullscreen